Fulbright Scholar Amar Latif Qazi from Pakistan Shares Their Journey of Securing a Fully Funded Master's at the Vanderbilt University, United States

 Were You Offered Any Other Scholarships?

-No, but I had applied to multiple other scholarship before applying to Fulbright.
+No, but I had applied to multiple other scholarships before applying to Fulbright.
 This included Chevening, Erasmus (twice), and DAAD.
 I believe this journey and each application had a significant role to play in being able to secure Fulbright.
 I was able to build upon my previous drafts, analysing where I went wrong and what I could improve.

 Educational Background

-My bachelor's in Social Sciences and Liberal Arts from IBA Karachi gave me a good foundation in research and reading dense papers, which was very useful in my master’s.
+My bachelor’s in social sciences and liberal arts from IBA Karachi gave me a good foundation in research and reading dense papers, which was very useful in my master’s.

 I had often heard that you need to have a great GPA to secure a scholarship.
 I had 2.95 GPA in my undergrad and there was a point in time where I was worried this would be a dealbreaker.
 Luckily it was not.
-Of course, having a lower GPA makes it harder, but not impossible
+Of course, having a lower GPA makes it harder, but not impossible.

 You can make up for low GPA with work experience, research, references, your narrative and social impact.
 The last one matters a lot for Fulbright specifically.
 Do not let your past background stop you from carving a new one.
 Build a strong profile and make sure your application tells a cohesive story.